 Most organizations discover strategic misalignment the expensive way.
 Two teams ship contradictory features.
 A platform migration collides with a launch.
 An architecture decision quietly invalidates three months of roadmap planning.
-Every one of those incidents was preventable.
-The conflict was sitting in documents nobody compared side by side.
+Every one of those incidents was preventable — the conflict was sitting in documents nobody compared side by side.

 The coherence gap is the distance between what separate teams believe to be true about shared goals, timelines, and constraints.
-It does not grow from explicit disagreement — that gets aired in planning.
+It doesn't grow from explicit disagreement — that gets aired in planning.
 It grows from semantic drift: the same strategic vocabulary, used in good faith, decoded into different operational definitions.
 One team reads "scalable" and pictures horizontal autoscaling.
 Another reads the same word and plans a monolith refactor with bigger machines.
 Both are internally consistent.
 Neither knows the other exists.

 A weekly document-scanning agent closes the gap before it costs a quarter.
 Not by resolving conflicts — by making them specific enough that the right humans cannot pretend they did not see them.